marcmarinam/obsidian-fmp/Onboarding/Data available.md

 * The number of people added
 * The number of generations reached

-With a bit of tweaking we can also have:
+With a bit of tweaking, we can also have:
 - Data about specific nodes added